gregogolla/investrak-iicdocs/user-modules/savings.md

 &nbsp;&nbsp;&nbsp;&nbsp;![alt text](../images/3.1.3.1_self_submit_menu.png "Self Submit Menu :size=400")

 >**Note.** \
 >If you do not see the `SELF SUBMITTED SAVINGS` it means that your club has not been enabled for this feature.
-Ask your Treasurer or Club Administartor.
+Ask your Treasurer or Club Administrator.

 2. From the expanded menu options select `Pay` to open the Self submit dialog screen.